 Originally, due to an oversight, the plugin did not have the height and width fields set as required in the field admin so some people were actually using the field as a free crop field by not specifying these fields.
 I got some backlash after I later set the width and height to required.
 Because of this unexpected use case, the feature was later added to the plugin in an official capacity.

 One of the most requested features was the front-end image crop.
 With ACF it’s possible not only to create forms for WordPress administrators but also to create forms on the front-end for site visitors to fill.

 Because of how the WordPress permission system works, the plugin did not support this use case out of the box.
 However, because this feature was so highly sought after, I spent some time implementing front-end image crop using the WordPress REST API and it was released in plugin version 5.0.0.

-As of December 2020, ACF Image Aspect Ratio Crop has been downloaded over 68 000 times and is being used on over 9 000 active WordPress sites, including some high-profile ones.
-It’s my most popular plugin and it has been undoubtedly a success.
+As of December 2020, ACF Image Aspect Ratio Crop has been downloaded over 68 000 times and is being used on over 10 000 active WordPress sites, including some high-profile ones.
+Thanks to the community, it’s been translated into 7 different languages (special thanks for Email Tool Reviews for contributing the Russian translation).
+This is my most popular plugin and it has been undoubtedly a success.
 I will continue updating it so it will be compatible with future versions of WordPress and Advanced Custom Fields.